 A Seacoast Walk

 Always an amazing idea, as there’s often not a soul on the shore during the winter.
 We love to go to South Wales and hang on Barry Island, as the whole beach there allows dogs to run free during the off-season.
 It’s a hoot watching the furry ones lose their mind with freedom.
 I also love places like Seven Sisters just outside Eastbourne.
 But to warn you, even in the summer, it’s super windy on the chalky white cliffs.
 So keep in mind it will definitely be chilly around the holidays and might call for a break at the pub sooner than normal.
 Go farther west if you fancy to Cornwall or Devon for more shore-lined adventure.

-The Scottish highlands are ideal for walking and trekking year-round – although are can be quite snowy.
+The Scottish highlands are ideal for walking and trekking year-round, especially with products like leki poles – although are can be quite snowy.
 If concerned, stick to a place like Edinburgh that offers lots of city walking and the beautiful Arthur’s Seat hike right in city center.
 Views are incredible of the city below once you make it to the top.

 Day Trips From London